 - The creator, who are building a business around a unique skill, idea, topic, or passion.

 - The digital platform, which is key for supporting and growing the creator’s product or service.

 - The market, or who’s buying the good or service produced by the creator.

 The term “passion economy” and its definition were coined in a book called The Passion Economy by Adam Davidson, a New Yorker staff writer and cofounder of the Planet Money podcast on NPR.
 He argues that in today’s economic setting, passion and profit, as well as business and art, aren’t opposites but elements that go hand-in-hand to building a successful business.

 What are some examples of the passion economy?

-- Slow AF Run Club: Martinus Evans has grown an Instagram and podcast following centered on a unique running niche—slow runners—into a 5,300-strong online community of runners.
+- Slow AF Run Club: Martinus Evans has grown an Instagram and podcast following centered on a unique running niche—slow runners—into an over 6,000-strong online community of runners.
 On his Mighty Networks platform, Evans offers training plans, weekly live coaching, and courses.